MarkLai0317/Advertising/README.md

             - must  > `startAt`
             - must > `time.Now()`
         - **parameters in conditions are optional**
-        - default of `confitions` if not povided:
+        - default of `conditions` if not povided:
             - `ageStart` : 1
             - `ageEnd`: 100
             - `gender`: ["M", "F"]